Owner-Operator Mileage Award from the Labor Commissioner

 Finally, the Labor Commissioner found that the failure to pay the driver all his wages owed as of the date of his termination was a violation of Labor Code section 203 (waiting-time penalties).
 The Labor Commissioner awarded him penalties in the amount of roughly $15,500 in waiting-time penalties.

 Interestingly, the Labor Commissioner determined that the waiting-time penalties could be calculated thusly: $0.95 per mile driven, with an average of 550 miles driven per day = a daily rate of $522.50.
-The maximum waiting-time penalty is for thirty days of pay, or $522.50 times 30, which comes out to about $15,500.
+The maximum waiting-time penalty is for 30 days of pay, or $522.50 x 30, which comes out to about $15,500.

-This decision by the Sacramento Labor Commissioner illustrates just how much an owner-operator may be awarded for his miles driven and for penalties.
+This decision by the Sacramento Labor Commissioner illustrates just how much an owner-operator may be awarded for their miles driven and for penalties.

 Strauss & Strauss, APC represents many owner-operators in California who have been misclassified as independent contractors.
 For information about your potential claim as an owner-operator, contact us now.